Guy Smith: Founder of the Gun Facts Project

 Exploring Solutions: The Efficacy of Red Flag Laws and Suicide Prevention

-Yeah I need to redo a study that we did when we looked at red flag laws but we did a time when there were only two states that had had red flag laws long enough for us to do a real before and after look at the data.
-Ah, those 2 states were Indiana and Connecticut.
+Yeah I need to redo a study that we did when we looked at red flag laws but we did a time when there were only two states that had red flag laws, long enough for us to do a real before and after look at the data.
+Those 2 states were Indiana and Connecticut.
 What we discovered was that red flag laws make absolutely no difference in terms of homicides and this kind of makes sense because people who commit homicides either do it as part of a criminal lifestyle.
 Or they do it very spontaneously.
-You know, kind of hot head moments.
-Very few people do a premeditated Agatha Criski kind of murder. , so the red flag laws don’t affect homicides whatsoever.
-We’ll cover our attention though.
-Was in indiana red flag laws made no difference in terms of suicides but in Connecticut they did and so we looked at the 2 laws and we said what’s happening what’s different well in Indiana cop comes takes your guns away and then he leaves.
+Kind of hot head moments.
+Very few people do a premeditated Agatha Criski kind of murder.
+The red flag laws don’t affect homicides whatsoever.
+We’ll cover our attention though was in Indiana red flag laws made no difference in terms of suicides but in Connecticut, they did and so we looked at the 2 laws and we said what’s happening, what’s different.
+Well, in Indiana cop comes takes your guns away and then he leaves.

 Well, if you’re having a mental health crisis or a substance abuse crisis and they take your guns away and you have suicidal ideation.
 You just find a different way to do it.
-Suffocation is the n ber 2 form of suicide in the country and it’s going up at a rate faster than gun suicides are going up. , so.
-In Indiana people keep killing themselves in Connecticut when the cop comes and takes your gun away.
-He gets to make a snap decision as to whether you’re having mental health or substance abuse issues and he gets to put you in the squad car and take you to the hospital.
-Where you get an immediate and I mean like within a couple of hours evaluation by a qualified medical professional in Connecticut half of the people if I remember the data correctly half the people who got taken to the hospital.
+Suffocation is the number 2 form of suicide in the country and it’s going up at a rate faster than gun suicides are going up.
+In Indiana, people keep killing themselves.
+In Connecticut, when the cop comes and takes your gun away, he gets to make a snap decision as to whether you’re having mental health or substance abuse issues and he gets to put you in the squad car and take you to the hospital.
+Where you get an immediate and I mean like within a couple of hours evaluation by a qualified medical professional.
+In Connecticut, half of the people if I remember the data correctly half the people who got taken to the hospital..

 Cultural and Demographic Factors Influencing Gun Violence and Suicide Rates

-Got referred on for either psychiatric or substance abuse treatment think about that half of the people they took guns away from who had possible suicidal ideation were suddenly getting help of those people who got forwarded for help.
-If I remember correctly only 24% of them had ever had any kind of help before so in other words in Connecticut they did something very h an.
-They said you obviously need help.
-We’re going to get you some help and their suicide rate went down and it’s not because.
+Got referred on for either psychiatric or substance abuse treatment.
+Think about that half of the people they took guns away from who had possible suicidal ideation, were suddenly getting help of those people who got forwarded for help.
+If I remember correctly only 24% of them had ever had any kind of help before.
+So in other words in Connecticut they did something very human.
+They said you obviously need help, we’re going to get you some help.

-They took the guns away that was just kind of like a starting point.
-It’s because they got actual real treatment.
-So , red flag laws kind of get painted as you know?
-Ah, ah the godsend the mother low the the ultimate thing.
+So, red flag laws kind of get painted as godsend, the mother law, the ultimate thing.
 But we’re talking about a fractional part of the society.
-We’re talking about one half of that the homicides being completely irrelevant and then the last part the suicides you got a factor in the handholding.
-Ah, otherwise you know it’s a meaningless gesture.
+We’re talking about one half of that the homicides being completely irrelevant, and then the last part the suicides you got a factor in the handholding.
+Otherwise, it’s a meaningless gesture.

 56:18.11 – Brian David Crane

 Yeah, it’s interesting.
-There’s 2 things that come up when you say that one is it’s red flag red flag laws rfls are not painted publicly speaking as a suicide prevention tool they’re painted as being. , past for stopping you know stopping homicides.
-Let’s say or yes, stopping violence and not and violence against other people is not necessarily violence against yourself.
-So it’s ah , they’re actually beneficial for stopping suicides insofar as there is also.
-Treatment recommended or perhaps forcibly given if the police officer makes a decision in Connecticut to put that person in the squad car and take them to a hospital ah that that flows out of it so there was another one on gun facts.
-That I was reading and I thought was super interesting which is also around suicide that is concentrations of highly catholic areas have a lower suicide gun suicide rate than other areas.
-You want to talk about that or how I butchered that one but I think you know which piece I’m going to start describing.
+There’s 2 things that come up when you say that one is it’s red flag laws, RFLs, are not painted publicly speaking as a suicide prevention tool.
+They’re painted as being pass for stopping you homicides or stopping violence, and violence against other people is not necessarily violence against yourself.
+So, they’re actually beneficial for stopping suicides insofar as there is also treatment recommended or perhaps forcibly given if the police officer makes a decision.
+In Connecticut, to put that person in the squad car and take them to a hospital, that flows out of it.
+So there was another one on Gun Facts that I was reading, and I thought was super interesting which is also around suicide that is concentrations of highly catholic areas have a lower suicide gun suicide rate than other areas.
+You want to talk about that or how I butchered that one?
+But I think you know which piece I’m going to start describing.

-Yeah, yeah, , I’m rarely surprised by data because I’ve been at this for so long but one day on Twitter ah, you know somebody had mentioned that Massachusetts had strict gun control and and.
-Low gun death rates I looked at the suicide data and I said well you know mainly they have lower suicide rates and yeah, we all know that due to substitution a means that yeah that gun laws are kind of irrelevant there and somebody else chimed in and said well yeah, but they’re also heavily catholic and it’s against the catechism and I went.
+Yeah, I’m rarely surprised by data because I’ve been at this for so long but one day on Twitter, somebody had mentioned that Massachusetts had strict gun control and low gun death rates.
+I looked at the suicide data and I said well mainly they have lower suicide rates and yeah, we all know that due to substitution a means that gun laws are kind of irrelevant there and somebody else chimed in and said, well yeah, but they’re also heavily catholic and it’s against the catechism and I went.
 Okay, I’ve been trying to study.
 What are the social psychology aspects to violence.
 But what are the social psychology aspects to suicide because attitudes toward suicide are radically different around the world. .

 58:16.42 – Brian David Crane

 Within inside of America are their pockets of different attitudes towards suicide.
 So I found reliable data sources that told me what percentage of each state were all the different religious denominations and it plays out mathematically that.
-If a state is hiring catholics or higher in eastern religions.
-Ah definitely higher in buddhist religions that the suicide rate is lower and it’s lower for whatever means whether it’s guns suffocationt etc et cetera.
-Well this got interesting because I spent 22 years in California in the San Francisco area during Gavin Newsom’s political ascendancy.
-Quick aside Gavin Newsom has only 2 talents one is propaganda and the other one’s being smug. .
-And he’s lousy and propaganda and he’s way too good at being smug. , so I went digging in and California is almost a model for low suicides based on social attributions the highest so gun suicide rate is among.
+If a state is hiring catholics or higher in Eastern religions.
+Ah definitely higher in Buddhist religions that the suicide rate is lower, and it’s lower for whatever means whether it’s guns suffocation etc. etc. Well, this got interesting because I spent 22 years in California in the San Francisco area during Gavin Newsom’s political ascendancy.
+Quick aside Gavin Newsom has only 2 talents one is propaganda and the other one’s being smug.
+And he’s lousy and propaganda and he’s way too good at being smug.
+So I went digging in and California is almost a model for low suicides based on social attributions the highest so gun suicide rate is among old rural white males.

-Old rural white males.
 Let me repeat that because it’s a phenomenal statement old men living in rural areas are most likely to shoot themselves of any other demographic.
 And it kind of makes sense if you’re old and your kids have moved off to the city.
 You’re socially isolated.
-Ah you lived a rural lifestyle so you’re probably not rich and you’re going through old age financial issues.
-You may have lost your spouse, you may have some sort of.
-Hard illness or even a terminal illness and you’ve always had this stand on your own two feet mentality you’re going to check out and if you’ve owned guns your whole life.
-Well, that’s going to probably become your top choice because you know how they work, you know what they can do in California.
+You lived a rural lifestyle so you’re probably not rich and you’re going through old age financial issues.
+You may have lost your spouse, you may have some sort of hard illness or even a terminal illness, and you’ve always had this stand on your own two feet mentality.
+You’re going to check out, and if you’ve owned guns your whole life.
+Well, that’s going to probably become your top choice because you know how they work, what they can do.

-Has near the bottom of the list of old people per capita for any other state near the bottom of the list for white people.
-Ah, as a State.
-For their cities make up most of their population.
-So they’re heavily Urban not rural and their rate of catholicism and Eastern religions is I believe the highest nearly the highest in the country So Demographically their suicide rate is real low.
+California has near the bottom of the list of old people per capita for any other state, near the bottom of the list for white people as a state for their cities make up most of their population.
+So they’re heavily urban not rural, and their rate of Catholicism and Eastern religions is I believe the highest in the country.
+So demographically their suicide rate is real low.

 01:01:03.21 – Brian David Crane